AirTag for Courier & Delivery

 Driver and vehicle tracking

-For the courier fleet itself, AirTags in each vehicle (console, glovebox, or hidden mount) give dispatch the live location view typically handled by GPS fleet trackers.
-The difference is cost: $29 per vehicle one-time vs $150+ hardware plus $5–$25/month cellular.
-For courier fleets of 20–200 vehicles, this is often tens of thousands of dollars in annual savings.
+For the courier fleet itself, a Find My-compatible tag in each vehicle (console, glovebox, or hidden mount) gives dispatch the live location view typically handled by GPS fleet trackers.
+The difference is cost: a TagLogger tag starts at $15 hardware with service falling to $7.50/tag/mo at 80+ tags (live pricing), versus $150+ hardware plus $5–$25/month cellular per vehicle.
+For courier fleets of 20–200 vehicles, that difference compounds into tens of thousands of dollars in annual savings.

 For courier bags and cases that rotate between drivers, AirTags on the bags themselves answer "which driver has which bag" without phone calls.
 Assignments can rotate cleanly at shift change with the map confirming the handoff.